KAAndreyR/TwistedGames/README.md

 ## Optional
 * Add third game, a little bit harder to implement
 * Add this game to previous twisting result to obtain something WOW
-* Let friends play thee game all three
+* Let friends play the game all three
+* Add points
+* Add total played games counters

 ## Unlikely, but interesting
 * Add Avalonia app for single player
 * And allow to play with it together via server
+* Add accounts with personal/command Scoreboard